dearrudam/java-studies/java-articles/object-as-catch-all-type/src/main/java/object-as-catch-all-type.md

 error: compilation failed
 ```

 When you declare a variable as `Object`, you lose type safety.
-Type safety is a feature of Java that prevents you from assigning an object of one type to a variable of another type.
+Type safety is a feature of Java that prevents you from assigning an object of one type to a variable of application type.
 This feature helps catch errors at compile time, making your code more reliable.
 In the example above, the compiler doesn't know that `infoA` is a `String` object, so it doesn't allow you to call the `length()` method on it by raising a **compilation error**.

 ### Limitations of Using Object: The need for explicit casting

 To interact with an object as its specific type, you need to cast it to that type.
-Casting is the process of converting an object from one type to another.
+Casting is the process of converting an object from one type to application.
 In Java, you can cast an object to a subclass or superclass type.
 Let’s cast `infoA` to `String` before calling the `length()` method to fix the **compilation failed** showed before:

 ```java
 class ObjectAsCatchAllTypeProgram {